curl/everything-curl/usingcurl.md

 persistent connections. curl will always try to keep connections alive and reuse existing connections as far as it can.

-The curl command line tool can, however, only keep connections alive for as long as it runs, so as soon as it exits back to your command line it has to close down all currently open connections (and also free and clean up all the other caches it uses to decrease time of subsequent operations).
+The curl command-line tool can, however, only keep connections alive for as long as it runs, so as soon as it exits back to your command line it has to close down all currently open connections (and also free and clean up all the other caches it uses to decrease time of subsequent operations).
 We call the pool of